Richie Sambora: Bon Jovi

 Sambora joined Bon Jovi in 1983, replacing the band's original lead guitarist Dave Sabo, who went on to form Skid Row.
 Alec John Such had been playing in a band with Sambora and joined Bon Jovi while Sambora was away in Los Angeles auditioning for Kiss.
 When Sambora returned home, Such promptly invited him to see the band play.
 Sambora was impressed with Bon Jovi after seeing the band perform live, describing the band as "magic", and he subsequently approached Jon Bon Jovi backstage and "gave him a verbal résumé".
 Though Sambora initially believed Bon Jovi was not interested in him, he received a phone call several days later inviting him to rehearse with the band.
 When Jon arrived and heard the band with Sambora, he hired him on the spot.
 That night, the pair returned to Bon Jovi's mother's house and wrote the songs "Come Back" and "Burning for Love", both of which would appear on the band's 1983 debut album.
+Sambora was the band's lead guitarist, and he also provided backing vocals.
+He played a major role in the band's songwriting during the early years of Bon Jovi's existence.

+Bon Jovi's 1986 album, Slippery When Wet, spent eight weeks atop the Billboard 200.
+The first two singles from the album, "You Give Love a Bad Name" and "Livin' on a Prayer", both hit number one on the Billboard Hot 100.
+Slippery When Wet was named 1987's top-selling album by Billboard, and "Livin' On A Prayer" won an MTV Video Music Award for Best Stage Performance.
+The band won an award for Favorite Pop/Rock Band at the American Music Awards and an award for Favorite Rock Group at the People's Choice Awards.